Back to Basics: Understanding Real Estate

 There are three essential things to look for:

-- Sales Prices: The Census Bureau reports the medium and the average new home sales prices.
+The Census Bureau reports the medium and the average new home sales prices.

 Statistics about new home construction are critical economic indicators.
 They give you a demonstration of the future of the housing markets.
 For example, If home starts are steady, but housing starts to decline, it would take a toll on home sales.
-The shortage of workers, concrete, etc., could flare up the costs and sales prices.
+The shortage of workers, concrete, etc., could increase costs and sales prices.
 This will decrease the demand for new homes.
 Similarly, if mortgages decline, the builder will end up with an unsold home for sale; this means the market will rise, but homeowners can’t get any mortgages.
 Rising home starts might seem like a good idea, but it could also be a bad sign because declining home closings mean the housing market is weak.

 Subscribe to Paperfree Magazine